Big Apple Pizza

-Big Apple Pizza (ביג אפל פיצה) is an Israeli pizza chain with 10 branches throughout Israel, founded in 1986.
+Big Apple Pizza (ביג אפל פיצה) is an Israeli pizza chain with 11 branches throughout Israel, founded in 1986.

 History

 Big Apple Pizza was founded in 1986 by Haim Kedem, in the Jerusalem mall, Dorot Rishonim.
 Kedem had spent many years in New York City and upon moving to Israel decided to open a pizza shop to bring the piece of NYC with him.
-Kedem's pizza, in traditional NYC fashion was made with thin crust.
+Kedem's pizza, in traditional NYC fashion was made with a thin crust.

 In 1996, Kedem expanded the business outside of Jerusalem for the first time, opening his first pizza shop in Eilat.

-In 2000 Kedem died and left the business to his two sons, who still run the business.
+In 2000, Kedem died and left the business to his two sons, who still run the business.

-In January 2023 there are 10 stores, down from 11 in February 2016.

 Branches

-The inside of all the Big Apple Pizza locations are set up to remind patrons of the NYC experience.
-The tables are set up as if to be a NYC café, with pictures of NYC all around.
-Additionally they have a large collection of American license plates on their walls.
+The inside of all the Big Apple Pizza locations is set up to remind patrons of the NYC experience.
+The tables are set up as if to be a New York City café, with pictures of the city.
+Additionally, they have many American license plates on their walls.